Change-Point Testing for Risk Measures in Time Series: Asymptotic Theory

 and a sequence is said to be $\alpha$-mixing if $\lim_{k \to \infty} \alpha(k) = 0$.
 The dependence described by $\alpha$-mixing is the least restrictive as it is implied by the other types of mixing; see \cite{doukhan1994} for a comprehensive discussion.
 In what follows, $D[0,1]$ denotes the space of real-valued functions on $[0,1]$ that are right-continuous and have left limits, and convergence in distribution on this space is defined with respect to the Skorohod topology \citep{billingsley1999}.
-Also, for some index set $\Delta$, $\ell^\infty(\Delta)$ denotes the space of real-valued bounded functions on $\Delta$, and convergence in distribution on this space is defined with respect to the uniform topology \citep{pollard1984}.
+Also, for some index set $\mathcal{I}$, $\ell^\infty(\mathcal{I})$ denotes the space of real-valued bounded functions on $\mathcal{I}$, and convergence in distribution on this space is defined with respect to the uniform topology.
 We denote the integer part of a real number $x$ by $[x]$ and the positive part by $[x]_+$.
-Standard Brownian motion on the real line is denoted by $W$.
-In each of our theoretical results, we use one of the following two types of assumptions. \begin{assumption} There exists $a > 1$ such that the following hold. ~\begin{enumerate} \item[(i)] $X_1, X_2, \dots$ is $\alpha$-mixing with $\alpha(k) = O(k^{-a})$ \item[(ii)] $X$ has positive and continuous density $f$ in a neighborhood of $VaR(p)$, and for each $k \ge 2$, $(X_1,X_k)$ has joint density in a neighborhood of $(VaR(p),VaR(p))$. \end{enumerate} \end{assumption} \begin{assumption} There exists $\delta > 0$ such that Assumption \ref{A1} holds with $a > (2+\delta)/\delta$ along with $\Earg{\abs{X}^{2+\delta}} < \infty$. \end{assumption} Assumption \ref{A1} condition (i) is a form of ``asymptotic independence'', which ensures that the time series is not too serially dependent so that non-degenerate limit distributions are possible.
-A very wide range of commonly used financial time series models such as ARCH models and diffusion models satisfy this condition.
-Condition (ii) is a standard condition in VaR and ES estimation, and the joint density condition ensures that there are not too many ties among the time series observations.
-Assumption \ref{A2} indicates that the strength of the moment condition of the underlying marginal distribution and the rates of $\alpha$-mixing trade off, in that weaker $\alpha$-mixing conditions require stronger moment conditions and vice versa.
+A standard Brownian motion on the real line is denoted by $W$.
+Our theoretical results are developed using the following assumption. \begin{assumption} For some constants $\gamma > 0$ and $a > \max(3,(2+\gamma)/\gamma)$: \begin{enumerate} \item[(i)] $X_1, X_2, \dots$ is $\alpha$-mixing with $\alpha(k) = O(k^{-a})$ \item[(ii)] $\Earg{\abs{X}^{2+\gamma}} < \infty$ \item[(iii)] $X$ has a positive and differentiable density $f$ in a neighborhood of $VaR$, and for each $k \ge 2$, $(X_1,X_k)$ has joint density in a neighborhood of $(VaR,VaR)$. \end{enumerate} \end{assumption} Assumption \ref{A3} condition (i) is a form of asymptotic independence, which ensures that the time series is not too serially dependent so that non-degenerate limit distributions are possible.
+A very wide range of commonly used financial time series models such as GARCH models and diffusion models satisfy this condition.
+Condition (ii) indicates a trade-off between the strength of the moment condition of the underlying marginal distribution and the rates of $\alpha$-mixing, with weaker $\alpha$-mixing conditions requiring stronger moment conditions and vice versa.
+Condition (iii) is a standard assumption in VaR and ES estimation, and rules out pathological situations in which there are many ties among the observations near $VaR$.